Install Redis on Linux

 sudo apt-get install redis

-Redis will start automatically, and it will restart at boot time.
+Redis will start automatically, and it should restart at boot time.
+If Redis doesn't start across reboots, you may need to manually enable it:

 Install on Red Hat/Rocky